-I intend to build up my list of useful links and resources and hope to be able to provide signposts to information and support for late diagnosed autistic adults.
+I’ve curated a list of useful links and resources to provide signposts to information and support for late diagnosed autistic adults.

-Autistic adults often seem to be overlooked in the media and on social media, where the focus is all too often on parents of autistic children.
+Autistic adults also often seem to be overlooked by the media, medical professionals and other organisations, where the focus is all too often on parents of autistic children.
 But children grow into adults, and we don’t stop being autistic when we reach adulthood!
 Work needs to be done to improve the services available to us.

-‘High-functioning’ I do not believe functioning labels are useful (they are actually pretty meaningless, and also ableist), so I try to avoid using the term ‘high-functioning’ (if I do, you will always see it written in inverted commas).
+I do not believe functioning labels are useful, so I try to avoid using the term ‘high-functioning’ (if I do, you will always see it written in inverted commas).
 I feel that this term both belittles the struggles and difficulties of people diagnosed at the so-called ‘higher end’ of the spectrum, and also ignores the gifts and strengths of those perceived to be at the ‘lower end’.

-The spectrum isn’t a line, it’s more like a circle, so to talk about ‘high’ and ‘low’ ends of the spectrum just makes no logical sense to me.
+So to talk about ‘high’ and ‘low’ ends of the spectrum just makes no logical sense to me.
 There’s no such thing as ‘a little bit autistic’ or ‘very autistic’.
-There are autistic people who are non verbal (but who might also be highly intelligent and able to communicate very effectively in other ways), and there are autistic people who also have learning disabilities (but that doesn’t make them ‘more autistic’, it just means they have a learning disability).
+As I understand it, there are for example autistic people who are non verbal (but who might also be highly intelligent, with a lot to contribute, and be able to communicate very effectively in other ways), and there are autistic people who also have co-occurring learning disabilities (but that doesn’t make them ‘more autistic’, it just means they also have a learning disability).

-Functioning labels also ignore the fact that the same person may be capable of functioning far better on one day or situation than the next – so they’re really not very helpful in describing either our needs or our abilities.
+Functioning labels also ignore the fact that the same person may be capable of functioning far better on one day or situation than the next.
+So all in all I don’t believe they’re very helpful in describing either autistic people’s needs, or our abilities.